echemdb/website/pages/about.md

 ## Contact

-The authors of echemDB are from the fields of experimental and theoretical physical chemistry, as well as from computer science and mathematics.
+The authors of echemdb are from the fields of experimental and theoretical physical chemistry, as well as from computer science and mathematics.

 Ideas and suggestions, tell us more on our [discussion board](https://github.com/orgs/echemdb/discussions).